kshedden/case_studies/methods/regression-extras.md

 variables, and nonlinearity can be obtained by summing and/or taking products of hinge functions of a single variable.

-EARTH is a greedy algorithm that sequentially searchers through the space of basis functions derived as products of hinges.
+EARTH is a greedy algorithm that sequentially searches through the space of basis functions derived as products of hinges.
 It can capture additive and non-additive relationships.
 While EARTH remains useful, some drawbacks of this approach have been